Menu

 International Work International School Award Accreditation in:-

-July 2015, December 2018, July 2021 and July 2024
+July 2015, December 2018 and July 2021

 In July 2021, we successfully achieved re-accreditation in the British Council International Schools Award for the third time.
 As part of this project we worked closely with staff and children from our partner schools in Rajkot, India and France and held various themed activities across school.
 Monkhouse’s international work includes learning how to say hello and greetings in a